GBehrends/Ethiopia_Demography/09_UCE_Phylogeny/readme.md

 Creating a maximimum clade credibillity UCE phylogeny for study samples \

 Before beginning, be sure that all of your reference assembly fasta file names are all lowercase.
-At one point in Phyluce, outputs become lowercase.
+At one point in Phyluce, outputs become lowercase, and it is simpler to use the same reference assembly list.

 Step_1: 01_Extract_Probes.sh \
 Uses a standard tetrapod UCE data set (from the authors of Phyluce) to extract UCE regions